PeriHub/PeriLab.jl/docs/src/man/dev/datamanager.md

 # Datamanager
 The datamanager is a central part of PeriLab.
 You can create fields as you need them.
 ## Create constant node fields
 Constant node fields are fields with the length of the number of nodes.
-It return one vector of type Type_of_variable.
+It return one vector of type `Type_of_variable`.

 ```julia
 field = datamanager.create_constant_node_field(Fieldname::String, Type_of_variable::Type, Degree_of_freedom::Int64)